eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification-things-messages.md

 ### Receiving a message

-To be able to show how to receive Messages, we need to use one of the provided Ditto Protocol binding.
+To be able to show how to receive Messages, we need to use one of the provided Ditto Protocol bindings.
 We will use the WebSocket binding for now.
 With it, it is amazingly easy to receive Messages sent *to* or *from* Things.
 You only need to fulfill these *three* simple requirements:

 1. Having an open connection to the Ditto WebSocket